-secure method for starting a user's Telelogic Synergy session.
-If you decide to use ESD, you must run one

-ESD on each engine host.
+secure method for starting a user's Telelogic Synergy traditional mode session.
+ESD is not used for web mode sessions.
+If you decide to use ESD, you must run one ESD on each engine host.

-The installation machine hosts the Telelogic Synergy and installation machine object registrar The object registrar "registers" all changes made to router view of the database remains up to date.
-You must run one object registrar per database host.
+installation machine The installation machine hosts the Telelogic Synergy and object registrar The object registrar "registers" all changes made to run one object registrar per database host.